 Maps are not just for getting directions or finding a location.
-In fact, maps can be a great tool for presenting information in a fun and interactive way.
+In fact, maps can be a great tool for presenting information in a fun and interactive way – improving the overall website design and experience.
 And with the advancement in technology, creating an interactive map has never been easier.

 To help you get started, we’ll take you through the step-by-step process of creating your own interactive map, even if you have no prior experience.

 The first step to creating an interactive map is choosing the right map software.
 There are many options available in the market, both free and paid.
 Some of the most popular options include Google Maps, Mapbox, and Leaflet.

 For this tutorial, we will be using Google Maps because it’s widely available and easy to use.

 Once you’ve chosen your map software, it’s time to gather your data.
 This is an important step as the data you gather will determine the content and functionality of your interactive map.